mathew-hall/MondoUtils/README.md

 Once you have a Client ID, you can log in by running `./login.sh`.

 	% ./login.sh
-	Your browser will open asking you to log in to Mondo.
-	You will get an email.
-Follow that link and you will be redirected to localhost.

-	Copy the URL (from the URL bar) and run ./exchange.sh

 This will open the browser to the Mondo authorisation page.
-Enter your email address and you will get a link to authorise your app.
+You might see a request from your firewall to allow Python to listen n port 8118; allow it.
+Enter your email address in the Mondo log in page an Mondo will send you an activation link.

 Follow that link and you will be taken to a `localhost` URL.
-This contains the code that gets exchanged for an OAuth token. *Copy and paste* the localhost URL.
+This contains the code that gets exchanged for an OAuth token.
+The Python web server will pick that up and exit.

-Use `./exchange.sh` to get an authorisation token from the code in the URL:

-	% ./exchange.sh
-	Your web browser should have opened a localhost address.
-	This contains your OAuth code that can be converted to an access token.

-	Paste the url you got from mondo here to get a token:

-Enter the token and hit return:

-	http://localhost/?code=<lots of chars>&state=<more chars>

-If this works the token will be dumped into `.access_token`.
+If this works the authentication token will be dumped into `.access_token`.
 You can now use the [API calls listed in the documentation](https://getmondo.co.uk/docs/#acquire-an-access-token).
 The included scripts automate the `accounts` and `transaction` endpoints.

 # API Calls